Major aim of the journal

 Acceptance rate is the ratio of the number of articles submitted to the number of articles published.
-The acceptance rate for articles submitted in 2017 is 36 per cent.
+The acceptance rate for articles submitted in 2020 is 35%.

-‘Turnaround time’ is defined as the date from when a manuscript was first received by the journal to the date the author of the manuscript was provided with a first decision.
-Turnaround time for articles submitted in 2017 is 48 days.
+‘Turnaround time’ is defined as the date from when a manuscript was first received by the journal to the date the author of the manuscript was provided with a first decision (the first report of the paper reviewer).
+Turnaround time for articles submitted in 2020 is 42 days.

 History of the journal